Support Dolphin Research and Conservation

 • Generously named by Bren Gorman

-• This social butterfly, with a refined beautiful fin, is often sighted in groups of 25 or more dolphins!
+• Ducky (#75) is a social butterfly, often sighted in groups of 25 or more dolphins!
 She is the mother of calf #880 who was born in 2018.

 Dutch